Andres-Holivin/MotivationApp-AppWrite/README.md

 A new Flutter project.

 # Documentation
-for documentation can see on (https://dev.to/holivin21/motivation-app-using-appwrite-3oal)
+for documentation can view on (https://dev.to/holivin21/motivation-app-using-appwrite-3oal)

 ## Getting Started